gherardovarando/gclm_experiments/README.md

 `simulate.R`.
 The simulations can take up to a couple of days, depending on the machine.
-The script `simualte.R` accepts arguments if executed from a terminal with `Rscript` to allow for a simple parallelization of the simulations using, for example, `tmux`.
+The script `simulate.R` accepts arguments if executed from a terminal with `Rscript` to allow for a simple parallelization of the simulations using, for example, `tmux`.